ShubhuSR/ShubhuSR/README.md

 <h3>💫 About Me  </h4>
 🚀 I'm a results-driven Flutter developer with 5+ years of experience in building scalable, high-performance mobile apps.</br>
-🎯 I've worked across industries including shipping, stock market, insurance, devotional, and e-commerce.
+🎯 I've worked across industries including shipping, stock market, insurance, devotional, and e-commerce.</br>
-🎓 I hold an MBA in IT and a B.E. in Information Technology.
+🎓 I hold an MBA in IT and a B.E. in Information Technology.</br>
-💡 I love building real-world apps that create impact and solve practical problems.
+💡 I love building real-world apps that create impact and solve practical problems.</br>

 ---
 🌐 **Connect with me**